keatura/my-ordinary-vault-md/Andefaelt/PCs/Black Mamba.md

 - white rose is very important, still alive
 -

+I'm going to give the vaguest outline since I'm a bit busy right now And then I'll send more detailed stuff soon

+1. Probably various friends, a lot of them likely died in the mission.
+I'll give a few soon.
+Family: Father, younger brother, stepmother.
+Father is human, stepmother is elvish, brother is half-elf.
+Allies and enemies too important to give vague answers, will be more detailed soon.,
+2. Previous standing in the military was high but not super high.
+High enough to be considered one of the leaders on the mission and known to be one of the top agents available (but not like infamous or anything).
+Low enough that he's obviously not giving orders outside of in combat.
+He probably would have been an agent from the beginning.,
+3. My father did similar work to me, and was quite good at his job.
+Same with my mother, but she died when I was young.
+My father switched to a more administrative, officer role after this, but I still remembered the stuff he taught me.,
+4. With his more magical-surrounded background, he's not too religious.
+He switches between superstitious and apathetic toward various religions, without discrimination.
+Except for Asyria.
+He thinks they're crazy.
+Values and other beliefs I'll do soon,
+5. He's got mixed feelings toward Iyamari.
+He knows they didn't make the bomb, but they wanted it obviously.
+And while he didn't want them to have it, he understands why they'd want it.
+It isn't like it would ruin his country for him.
+For him, it's more of how they follow stuff up that'll determine his future feelings.
+So right now, it's up in the air.

 ## Short story - Superweapon Heist
 So yeah, I'm thinking there's a big Asyrian ship transporting this antimatter bomb.
 It's a team operation - one party securing the weapon, one party securing control of the aircraft, etc